 UNBC students can meet with a writing tutor one-to-one for writing support.
-During a tutoring session, which generally runs 30 minutes to an hour, the student and the tutor can look through a document to identify areas for improvement.
-Or, if the student has specific questions, the tutor and student can spend the time working together to answer the questions.
+During a tutoring session, which generally runs 30 minutes to an hour, the student and the tutor can look through a document to identify areas for improvement, or work together to answer specific questions.
 The tutors help students develop as writers by demonstrating techniques for generating ideas, organizing documents, and revising rough drafts, and by providing descriptive, individualized feedback.

 Making an Appointment

 Writing tutors are scheduled for specific times on weekly basis.
-Please check the writing tutor schedule if there is a specific tutor you would like to meet with.
 All ASC services are free for UNBC students, including tutoring.
-To make an appointment, contact the ASC by phone (250-960-6367) or in person (circulation desk on the first floor of the library).
+To make an appointment, contact the ASC by phone (250-960-6367) or in person (room 5-139G in the Learning Commons on the first floor of the UNBC library).

 Getting the Most Out of a Tutoring Session

 To ensure the tutoring session is productive, students should review the assignment guidelines and review any feedback given by an instructor, and bring the assignment guidelines to the meeting.
-The ASC is equipped with computers, but hard copies of documents are much easier to work with at the revision stage.
+The ASC is equipped with computers, but you also have the option of bringing your own laptop or a printed hard copy of your document.

 The writing tutors come from a variety of disciplines and are at different stages in their academic careers, including a mix of undergraduate and graduate students.
 Our tutors are trained in specific tutoring methods for helping students to analyze their writing.
 Tutors receive on-going training and are certified by the International Tutor Certification Program of the CRLA.